-- 1. Park the machine on a level surface, engage the parking brake, and lower the hydraulic lift. - 2.
+- 1. Park the machine on a level surface, engage the parking brake, and lower the boom. - 2.
 Shut off the engine and remove the key. - 3.
 Clean the grease fittings with a rag. - 4.
-Connect a grease gun to each fitting (Figure 23 through Figure 26). - 5.
-Pump grease into the fittings until grease begins to ooze out of the bearings (approximately 3 pumps). - 6.
-Wipe up any excess grease.
+Connect a grease gun to each fitting (Figure 23 through Figure 26). - Pump grease into the fittings until grease begins to ooze out of the bearings (approximately 3 pumps). - Wipe up any excess grease.